Gabrielle Hecht: Residual governance

 The book has been translated into Spanish as Gobernanza residual: Como Sudáfrica presagia futuros planetarios (Qillqa, 2025) and will appear in French as Gouvernance résiduelle: le futur de la planète vu de l'Afrique du Sud (Éditions EHESS, 2026).

-Lastest research
+Latest research

-Hecht's current research project, Inside-Out Earth, studies the cumulative wastes of energy systems at four sites: the Norwegian Arctic (Svalbard), Abidjan in Côte d'Ivoire, Mpumalanga in South Africa, and the Atacama Desert in northern Chile.
+Hecht's research project, Inside-Out Earth, studies the cumulative wastes of energy systems at four sites: the Norwegian Arctic (Svalbard), Abidjan in Côte d'Ivoire, Mpumalanga in South Africa, and the Atacama Desert in northern Chile.
 Conducted in collaboration with South African visual ethnographer and artist Potšišo Phasha, the project studies how residual governance operates in these locations and how people live with and within resulting wastes.
 Essays from this project have appeared in Cultural Anthropology, Aeon, Somatosphere, and other venues.

-Hecht's 2018 article "Interscalar Vehicles for the African Anthropocene: On Waste, Temporality, and Violence" in Cultural Anthropology was the most downloaded article in the journal in 2018 and received the 2019 General Anthropology Division Prize for Exemplary Cross-Field Scholarship from the American Anthropological Association.
+Hecht's 2018 article "Interscalar Vehicles for the African Anthropocene: On Waste, Temporality, and Violence" in Cultural Anthropology was the most downloaded article in the journal in 2018, and received the 2019 General Anthropology Division Prize for Exemplary Cross-Field Scholarship from the American Anthropological Association.